XoopsDocs/myconference-tutorial/en/README.md

 ## Module Purpose

-This module is for .....
+This module is for creating a Conference event

 ![image001.png](assets/image001.png)
 *Figure 1: Main view of the myConference Module (Admin side)*